noxhalt/sain/README.md

 ## Why?

-I heard we can download *Plain text PKGBUILD* from AUR.
+I heard we can download *Plaintext PKGBUILD* from AUR.
 So, I tried creating simple aur installer.

 ## Feature